-- (1) Within 14 days following the date 12 months after the making of an order under Article 12, the Minister, unless he or she has previously by notice to the former parent informed him or her that the infant has been adopted, shall inform that parent by notice - (a) whether the infant has been adopted; and - (b) if the infant has not been adopted whether he or she has his or her home with a person with whom he or she has been placed for adoption. - (2) Where a notice has been given as described in paragraph (1)(b) the Minister shall inform the former parent by notice - (a) if and when the infant is adopted; and - (b) if the infant ceases to have his or her home with a person with whom he or she has been placed for adoption. - (3) If at any time the former parent by notice makes a declaration to the Minister that he or she prefers not to be involved in future questions concerning the adoption of the infant - (a) the Minister shall secure that the declaration is recorded by the Court; and - (b) the Minister shall be released from any further requirements under paragraph (2). - (4) In this Article and Article 12B of this Law "former parent" means any person required to be given an opportunity of making a declaration under Article 12(6) but who did not do so.
+- (1) Within 14 days following the date 12 months after the making of an order under Article 12, the Minister, unless he or she has previously by notice to the former parent informed him or her that the child has been adopted, shall inform that parent by notice - - (a) whether the child has been adopted; and - (b) if the child has not been adopted whether he or she has his or her home with a person with whom he or she has been placed for adoption. - (2) Where a notice has been given as described in paragraph (1)(b) the Minister shall inform the former parent by notice - (a) if and when the child is adopted; and - (b) if the child ceases to have his or her home with a person with whom he or she has been placed for adoption. - (3) If at any time the former parent by notice makes a declaration to the Minister that he or she prefers not to be involved in future questions concerning the adoption of the child - (a) the Minister shall secure that the declaration is recorded by the Court; and - (b) the Minister shall be released from any further requirements under paragraph (2). - (4) In this Article and Article 12B of this Law "former parent" means any person required to be given an opportunity of making a declaration under Article 12(6) but who did not do so.

-12B Revocation of Article 12 order35
+12B Revocation of Article 12 order

-- (1) Where at any time more than 12 months after the making of an order under Article 12 of this Law (an "Article 12 order"), if the infant - (a) has not been adopted; and his or her former parent may apply to the Court for an order revoking the Article 12 order on the ground that he or she wishes to resume parental responsibility.
+- (1) Where at any time more than 12 months after the making of an order under Article 12 of this Law (an "Article 12 order"), if the child - (a) has not been adopted; and - (b) does not have his or her home with a person with whom he or she has been placed for adoption, his or her former parent may apply to the Court for an order revoking the Article 12 order on the ground that he or she wishes to resume parental responsibility.